-A shamanist does not fight the suffering they are experiencing.
+A shamanist doesn't fight the suffering they're experiencing.
 They accept the situation and surround themselves with the energies needed to grow and learn, on a physical (friends and family) and spiritual basis (totems and guides).

 They use intuition to see the bigger picture.

-· What are the possible lessons to be learnt?
+What are the possible lessons to be learned?